Archive: 30 November 2022

 Thomas, G. (2016).
 Potentially Pregnant.
 In G. Thomas, Because of Sex: One Law, Ten Cases, and Fifty Years That Changed American Women’s Lives at Work.
 New York: Picador.

-Criminal Mugshot Shaming in America
+Opinion: Criminal Mugshot Shaming in America

-Criminal Mugshot Shaming in America
+Opinion: Why Criminal Mugshot Shaming in the United States is Bad

-My investigator and I studied the contamination strategy and discovered that it emanated from a ‘suspect close in vicinity,’ whose conscious effort was to spread misinformation about my background, arrests, and what led to my application for asylum.
+I studied the contamination strategy and discovered that it emanated from a ‘suspect close in vicinity,’ whose conscious effort was to spread misinformation about my background, arrests, and what led to my application for asylum.
 In their view, if they introduced the mugshots into an already existing consensus about ‘who is truly an asylum-seeker’ in a clandestine manner, I would retreat.
 I did not.

 Exploitation Nation: The Specious Case of Criminal Mugshot Shaming in America

 The number of Americans with a criminal history has risen sharply over the past three decades.[1]
 Matthew Friedman, a writer for the Brennan Center for Justice, states “so many Americans have a criminal record that counting them all is nearly impossible.”[2]
-Furthermore, Activists in America are commonly arrested for their political speech.
+Furthermore, activists in America are commonly arrested for their political speech.
 In 2019, U.S. police arrested LGBT activists in front of the Supreme Court.
 In 2021, the U.S. targeted Black Lives Matter activists in a bid to disrupt the movement.
 You may be thinking, “that is activism.
 In your case, the U.S. implicated you in not one, but many crimes.
 The U.S. cannot be wrong, can it?”
 Yes, it can, and it often is wrong.

 The World Prison Brief puts the U.S. at number one at incarcerating the most people in the world.
 Based on data from credible news sources, the countries with the most incarcerated are the U.S., China, Brazil, and Russia.
 Evidence further demonstrates these countries are likely to have the most innocent people convicted and imprisoned.
 On a list of 15, the U.S. came in at number one as the country with the most police brutality incidents and individuals wrongfully convicted.
 Indeed, a study found more than half of all wrongful criminal convictions are caused by U.S. government misconduct.
 With these findings, it should come as no surprise to learn the alleged owners of Mugshots.com, one of dozens of sites that publish booking photos in the U.S. and demand payment for their removal, were arrested on charges of extortion, money laundering and identity theft in 2016.
 However, the U.S. has allowed these websites to remain accessible online, along with dozens of others like it,[3] despite mugshots not being considered public records at a federal level.[4]